garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/README.md

 <img alt="Link to finalize Ghost setup" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t8.png" width="75%" />

 **1.9** Once you are logged in, you might want to poke around to familiarize yourself with the Ghost Admin interface.
-Later in the tutorial I will describe steps to activate and style a theme, and to optionally import posts from another site.
-But extensive documentation about the Ghost editor is available in the [Ghost Manual](https://ghost.org/help/using-the-editor/) and I won't try to replicate it here.
+Later in the tutorial I will describe steps for installing and styling a theme, and migrating posts from another platform.
+For everything else, extensive documentation about the Ghost editor is already available in the [Ghost Manual](https://ghost.org/help/using-the-editor/).

 <img alt="Ghost Admin default view" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t9.png" width="50%" />